Careless Driving in Ontario: Points, Fines & FAQs

 How Careless Driving Affects Your Insurance

 Careless driving tickets can significantly affect your insurance premiums.
-Even on your first offence, rates can increase by up to 100%.
+Even on your first offence, insurance premiums can increase significantly, and drivers may be placed in a high-risk insurance category.

 In some cases, insurers might cancel your policy altogether.
 These cancellations can make it challenging for you to get insurance from other companies.
 Should you be lucky enough to find one, expect your premiums to be higher than average.

 Take, for example, how speeding tickets can affect your insurance.
 On average, insurers increase rates between $20 and $60 monthly for speeding roughly 15 km/h over the legal limit.
-This prices traffic tickets at $3 per kilometre over the speed limit.
+These traffic ticket prices are $3 per kilometre over the speed limit.

 One way to prevent rate increases is to apply for a conviction protection endorsement.
 However, remember that this protection can keep you locked in with your insurer until the ticket is off your driving record.